nro-bot/minimal_python_demo/README.md

     uv venv
     ```

-2. Make sure you are in the virtualenv (see activating venv step above).
+2. Make sure you are in the virtualenv.
 - **Windows** (Command Prompt):
   ```bash
   .\.venv\Scripts\activate